 For an effort lasting less than 60 minutes, drinking water is sufficient.
 On the other hand, if you are an athlete and make an effort beyond this time and sweat profusely, nutritionists recommend a drink containing 6 to 8 g of carbohydrates per 100 ml of water, 500 to 700 mg/liter of sodium and 75 at 200 mg/l of potassium.

 Good rehydration is also essential to compensate for the loss of water and minerals caused by hiking.
-Drinking regularly during the 4 hours following the hike avoids dehydration and also contributes to the elimination of toxins that this same effort has produced.
+Consistent hydration in the four hours post-hike helps prevent dehydration and aids in flushing out toxins generated during the exertion.

 2. Eat Healthy Food